 - It was seasoned with an herb mix of parsley, sage, rosemary and thyme grinded to a paste with vegetable oil and schmeared liberally inside and out.

 - It cooked for about 2.5 hours at 325 degrees until its internal temperature was 170 and the juices ran clear.
+I recommend using a thermapen to check internal temperatures.

 The grill was set up for a modified indirect cook with my roasting rack raised up on bricks.
 I used a flat-bottom Dutch oven as a drip tray.
 The bricks and Dutch oven provide a much needed buffer from the searing heat of the coals and allow the bird to roast much more evenly.
 Some cherry wood chips were also sprinkled throughout the coals, which added a pleasant flavor that was not too overpowering.